Best Man for the Gob

 "Best Man for the Gob" is the nineteenth episode of the first season of the American television satirical sitcom Arrested Development.
 It was written by series creator Mitchell Hurwitz and co-executive producer Richard Rosenstock, and directed by Lee Shallat Chemel.
 It originally aired on Fox on April 4, 2004.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
+The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
 In the episode, Michael offers to plan Gob a bachelor party after his drunken wedding appears to have stuck.
 Gob refuses, saying George Sr. is his best man, so Michael tries to plan a fishing trip with George Michael for the same weekend.
 George Sr. plans to use the party in an elaborate attempt to scare an accountant out of testifying against him.
 Tobias tries to convince Lindsay to re-form a pharmaceutical-jingle-based family band.